Machine learning in interpretation of electronic core-level spectra: Methods

 \section{Methods}

-We trained ML systems with structure--spectrum data based on {\it ab initio} molecular dynamics (AIMD) simulations and spectrum evaluation for obtained structures.
+We studied four prediction tasks based on simulated structures and spectra: structure prediction from a full (75 points) and from a coarsened spectrum, and spectrum prediction (full and coarsened) from the structure.
+In each case, we trained ML systems with structure--spectrum data based on {\it ab initio} molecular dynamics (AIMD) simulations and spectrum evaluation for obtained structures.
 We study the effect of spectral binning by presenting the data either on a 0.1-eV-spaced grid and by coarsening it to a few values by integration over regions of interest (ROI) that were chosen to match the minima of the ensemble averaged spectrum.
 We first trained the models with data obtained at initial kinetic energy equivalent to 480~K (low-E set).
 To study the generalizability of the estimators, we repeated the structural and spectral simulation at initial kinetic energy equivalent to 10000~K (high-E set).
 This study provided us with a data set of the same size with larger coverage of the configuration space.

 We applied mean-standard-deviation normalization (based on values of the training set) for both input and output variables and applied the inverse transform to the output after prediction.
 Contrary to the coarsened spectral ROI data, the tight-gridded data has channels of near zero intensity and no spectral information (e.g. below 533 eV), which caused instabilities with independent normalization of channel intensities.
 Therefore we standardized the tight-gridded spectral data by using the mean and the standard deviation of all channels and spectra collectively, instead of individual transformation for each channel.